mpetroff/pannellum/readme.md

 ## Examples

 Examples using both the minified version and the version in the `src` directory are included in the `examples` directory.
+These can be viewed by starting a local web server in the root of the repository, e.g., by running `python3 -m http.server` in the directory containing this readme file, and then navigating to the hosted HTML files using a web browser; note that the examples use files from the `src` directory, so the web server must be started from the repository root, not the `examples` directory.

 Additional examples are available at [pannellum.org](https://pannellum.org/documentation/examples/simple-example/).

 ## Browser Compatibility